KiloHotl/ibm-bluepages-js/README.md

   * Refactoring of functions and other minor fixes.

 * `2.0.11`
+  * Major security vulnerability fix on inner dependency
+    * Minimist
- * Minor security fix on dependency
+  * Minor security vulnerability fix on inner dependency
     * Bump acorn from 5.7.3 to 5.7.4
+  * Refactored test suite

 <h3> Usage </h3>